@Organization & Human Resource Management

 Park, Sanghee Professor

-Sanghee Park is an associate professor of Human Resource Management at Hanyang University and has a master and a doctorate in HR/OB at Cornell University.
+Sanghee Park is an Associate Professor of Human Resource Management at Hanyang University and has a master and a doctorate in HR/OB at Cornell University.
+Prior to joining the faculty at Hanyang University, Professor Park was an Assistant Professor of Human Resource Management in the School of Management & Labor Relations (SMLR) at Rutgers University (The State University of New Jersey), USA and in the School of Business Administration at Hongik University, Seoul, South Korea.
 She is a Louis O. Kelso Fellow for the study of employee ownership, profit sharing, and broad-based equity compensation in the corporation and in the society of the United States and also a Morgan Stanley fellow in equity compensation.

 Her primary research interests include the influence of compensation systems (pay-for-performance), employee perception of pay and rewards, employee motivation, performance appraisal & management, (un)ethical behavior, and supervisor-subordinate/leader-follower relationships.
 Her recent work appears in Academy of Management Annals, Academy of Management Journal, Personnel Psychology, Journal of Applied Psychology, Human Resource Management Review, Human Resource Management, Journal of Business Ethics, and Compensation & Benefits Review.